Fr33maan/armourer/README.md

 * * *
 ## Planned features
-- change ip:null by ip:ssh_port if ssh_port is not 22
-- install sudo command
 - server templates
-- update status once server is installed
 - plugins (apache + php + mysql + plesk / minecraft)
-- add that port 587 (TLS) is used by default by SMTP
 - open ssh port by default -> detect what is the port to use
 - edit a server and reinstall it
 - explain that is going in "error log" is not really error but what is flagged as error in stdout in ssh npm